 How Does Ultrasonic Equipment Work?

-Ultrasonic equipment generally consist of a tank or chamber that holds the liquid cleaner, and built-in transducers that send sound waves through the chamber.
+Ultrasonic equipment generally consists of a tank or chamber that holds the liquid cleaner, and built-in transducers that send sound waves through the chamber.
 Parts to be cleaned are sometimes placed directly into the chamber, or held in a basket for easier submersion and removal.
 The equipment may have a heating element built in to increase the temperature of the cleaner for greater cleaning ability.
 Controls may be available to change the strength (amplitude, wave height) of the sonics, change the temperature, or set a shut-off timer.

 The transducers send sound waves through the liquid cleaner, which acts as a transfer medium from the transducers to the parts.
-At very high frequency, the waves may pass over the surface of the parts, creating agitation through a process called acoustic streaming.
+At very high frequencies, the waves may pass over the surface of the parts, creating agitation through a process called acoustic streaming.

 As the frequency is reduced, it creates cavitation, or micro-voids within the liquid.
-These voids collapse on themselves as quickly as they appear, converting the potential energy to heat and a shock waves.
+These voids collapse on themselves as quickly as they appear, converting the potential energy to heat and shock waves.
 Imagine all of this occurring on the surface of the soil, and penetrating deeper as the cleaner and energy from the cavitation bubbles break it down.

 As you move down the frequency range, the cavitation bubbles are larger and transfer more energy to the soil, so more heat and agitation.
 That can lead to more aggressive cleaning, and unfortunately, more potential to damage sensitive parts and surfaces.
-In contrast, the smaller cavitation bubbles at higher frequencies can penetrate into tighter surface areas and is less likely to cause damage to the parts.
-Cleaning action may not be as aggressive, so higher temperature or time may be needed for adequate cleaning.
+In contrast, the smaller cavitation bubbles at higher frequencies can penetrate into tighter surface areas and are less likely to cause damage to the parts.
+Cleaning action may not be as aggressive, so a higher temperature or a longer time may be needed for adequate cleaning.

 Are There Pitfalls or Disadvantages to Using an Ultrasonic Process?